Gaussian Entanglement for Quantum Key Distribution from a Single-Mode Squeezing Source: Experimental Results

 One can directly see certain properties of the state from the entries in the matrix.
 The values on the principal diagonal are the variances for the amplitude and phase quadrature measurements at Alice's and Bob's detector.
-The diagonal entries of the two blocks in the upper right and lower left give the strengths of the correlations in the amplitude quadrature and the anticorrelations in the phase quadrature, respectively, between both detectors.
+The diagonal entries of the two blocks in the upper right and lower left give the strengths of the correlations in the amplitude quadrature and the anti-correlations in the phase quadrature, respectively, between both detectors.
 In a perfect orthogonal measurement the remaining entries should turn out to be zero since they give the covariance between amplitude and phase quadratures.
-The small deviation from zero show that the measurements were not perfectly orthogonal.
-The influence of this effect on the secure key rate is discussed in Section~\ref{sec: system parameters}.
+The small deviations from zero show that the measurements were not perfectly orthogonal but close.
+To verify that our source is indeed an Einstein-Podolsky-Rosen source we calculated the EPR-Reid covariance product~\cite{Reid1989}

-The solid line in Fig.~\ref{fig:keyrate} describes the theoretical behavior of the secure key rate.
-The theoretical model was calculated by simulating all biasing experimental effects on the key rate.
-A description of these effects and their influences as well as the fit parameters are given in Section~\ref{sec: system parameters}.
-The deviation of the experimental data from the theoretical model at high input squeezing stems probably from the locks of the squeezed-light source and the homodyne detectors which might be unsufficient as disturbances on small time scales have large impact for such high squeezing levels.